 What a Rain Garden Does

-- Provide environmental protection for local waterways from toxins such as fertilizer, pesticides and motor oil.
+- Provide environmental protection for local waterways by filtering toxins such as pesticides, fertilizer, and motor oil.

 - Add a layer of stormwater management that protects local aquifers from overflowing.

 “A rain garden solves a landscape problem,” explains Paula Gross, adjunct professor of horticulture at Central Piedmont Community College.
 “It’s not just pretty; it is part of an ecosystem that can have a positive impact on the environment.”

 How to Build a Rain Garden in 6 Steps

 Note: Check with your local water conservation district for specifics on how far to place a rain garden from the foundation, as advice on this may vary from place to place.

 When designing your rain garden, keep your end goals in mind.
 Pay attention to how your garden looks from the street and your home or near your patio.
 Think about how your rain garden can smoothly integrate into your current landscape and how it’ll affect future projects.

 Follow these six steps to establish a rain garden in your landscape:

 The ideal spot to build a rain garden is close enough to your house, where it can capture water running off the roof but not risk damaging your foundation due to hydrostatic pressure.
 Gross suggests choosing a spot at least 10 feet from any foundations to prevent saturated soil from threatening the structure.